 Nothing says leadership like showing rather than telling.
 Why not step into the classroom yourself?

-Invite yourself into classrooms to be a guest facilitator for SEL activities, demonstrating firsthand how to build and foster relationships.
-Your presence in the classroom can encourage teachers, provide valuable learning opportunities, and emphasize the value you place on social-emotional learning.
+Invite yourself into classrooms to be a guest facilitator for community-building activities, demonstrating firsthand how to build and foster relationships.
+Your presence in the classroom can encourage teachers, provide valuable learning opportunities, and emphasize the value you place on building interpersonal relationships and a caring classroom community.

-When modeling, creating an atmosphere where teachers and students can be honest and vulnerable is essential.
+When modeling, it is essential to create an atmosphere where teachers and students can be honest and vulnerable.
 Acknowledging that the adults on campus don't have all the answers can relieve pressure and lead to more authentic interactions.
-Above all, modeling yourself as a human first and a leader second can go a long way to show teachers how to build authentic connections.
+Above all, modeling yourself as a human first and a leader second can go a long way toward showing teachers how to build authentic connections.

 3. Emphasize Learning and Growing as a Team

 In school, we're all on the same team.
-Administrators are lead learners among their staff, and staff are lead learners among their students, but everyone is reaching toward the common goal of student success.
+Administrators are lead learners among their staff, and staff are lead learners among their students, but everyone is moving toward the common goal of student success and well-being.

-One part of bringing everyone on board as a team is co-creating your school’s vision and securing teacher investment in SEL (and any other initiatives your school is working toward).
-This helps remind teachers they're part of something bigger than their day-to-day routines and that the relationships they build are part of a larger vision for student success and well-being.
+One part of bringing everyone on board as a team is co-creating your school’s vision and securing teacher investment in building a supportive school community (and any other initiatives your school is working toward).
+This helps remind teachers that they're part of something bigger than their day-to-day routines and that the relationships they build are part of a larger vision for student success and well-being.

-With a unified vision in place, it’s important to move forward with transparent planning for SEL implementation.
-A successful SEL plan is transparent and well-aligned with your school's goals and concurrent initiatives.
+With a unified vision in place, it’s important to move forward with transparent planning to implement a human skills development curriculum like Wayfinder.
+A successful implementation plan is transparent and well-aligned with your school's goals and concurrent initiatives.
 As you craft and explain this plan, be intentional with your choices and provide teachers with tools and activities they can apply immediately to remove any potential barriers to entry.

-4. Emphasize SEL as a Pathway to Success
+4. Emphasize Human Skills as a Pathway to Success

-SEL isn't just a "nice-to-have," and it’s important for teachers to know this.
-It's crucial for academic success, especially in high school where academic content can dominate.
+Human skill development isn't just a "nice-to-have," and it’s important for teachers to understand this.
+The fundamental skills taught by curriculum like Wayfinder are crucial for academic success—especially in high school, where academic content can dominate.

-Just as we embed a Wayfinder Why in each of our lessons, make sure to identify, explain, and regularly remind your staff of the Why behind your school’s SEL programming.
-Use PD time to demonstrate how SEL ties into sound pedagogical practices.
+Just as we embed a Wayfinder Why in each of our lessons, make sure to identify, explain, and regularly remind your staff of the Why behind your school’s human skill development programming.
+Use PD time to demonstrate how it ties into sound pedagogical practices.
 For instance, we know collaborative group work is good for students’ development.
-Using SEL to teach belonging skills explicitly enhances group collaboration, fosters greater self-awareness, and helps students reach their goals.
+Explicitly teaching belonging skills enhances group collaboration, fosters greater self-awareness, and helps students reach their goals.

-In your training and professional development, showcase real-life applications of SEL.
+In your training and professional development, showcase real-life applications of human skills.
 The skills Wayfinder teaches aren't just soft skills—they're durable, future-ready abilities in demand by today’s biggest employers.
-Teachers still working to understand how SEL fits into academic instruction will appreciate this practical connection.
+Teachers still working to understand how human skill development fits into academic instruction will appreciate this practical connection.

 5. Use Resources to Scaffold Strong Relationship-Building Skills